ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 	By default, table styling tools are not included in {@link builds/guides/overview ready–to–use editor builds} and must be installed separately.
 See the [installation](#table-and-cell-styling-tools-2) section to learn how to enable them in your editor.
 </info-box>

-Table and cell styling tools allow users to create tables with colorful backgrounds and borders.
-These colors can be easily picked using color palettes in **"Table properties"** and **"Cell properties"** pop–ups.
+Among other formatting options, table and cell styling tools allow users to create tables with colorful backgrounds and borders.
+These colors can be easily picked using color palettes in the **"Table properties"** and **"Cell properties"** pop–ups.
 To help users choose the right colors for the content, the color palettes can be pre–configured, like in the editor below:

 {@snippet features/table-styling-colors}